Aaronmedhavi/Racing-Unity-Game/README.md

 ## 🚗 About
-Dive into Velocity Pursuit, where you race through dynamic tracks, challenge your limits in time trials, and engage in high-stakes pursuits.
+Dive into Velocity Pursuit, where you race through dynamic tracks, challenge your limits in time trials, and engage in high-stakes races.

 ## 🕹️ Installation
 1. Download the game here: